-(IV) High solids bentonite slurry varies based on additives and manufacturer's specifications; and outside casing while the casing is being driven.
-If the casing cannot be sealed to prevent surface contamination from entering the well, a liner must be set and sealed according to 10 CSR 23-3.080.
+(IV) High solids bentonite slurry varies based on additives and manufacturer's specifications; and

+3. If drilling conditions do not permit a bottom seal, then the casing must be driven and grouting material introduced around the outside casing while the casing is being driven.
+If the casing can not be sealed to prevent surface contamination from entering the well, a liner must be set and sealed according to 10 CSR 23-3.080.